querkmachine/beeps.website/src/about/robot.md

 This is based on the realisation that many things I have written over my life mentioned a general discomfort with the human body (ranging from finding it creepy to disgusting) and a lack of recognition or care for biological concepts like [gender]({{ '/about/gender/' | url }}) or [sexuality]({{ '/about/asexuality/' | url }}).

 This is not a _denial_ of my human form, rather a _rejection_ of it.
-This could be likened to [posthumanism](https://en.wikipedia.org/wiki/Posthumanism), wherein I actively desire to shed my physical humanity in favour of something different, in this case, to become a robot or cyborg.
+This could be likened to [posthumanism](https://en.wikipedia.org/wiki/Posthumanism), wherein I actively desire to shed my physical humanity in favour of something different, in this case, to become a robot.

+{% callout %}
+I like to summarise it like this:

+- My mind is the only part of me that I consider truly 'me'.
+- My mind does not consider itself to be human, and has not done so for a long time.
+- Therefore, _I_—in what I consider to be the most fundamental way—am not human.

+Given the choice, I would want to be a robot or machine of some sort, so that is the identity I have adopted.
+{% endcallout %}

 As the necessary technical and medical advances to make this a reality do not exist yet, machine identities exist within the [alterhuman](https://alt-h.net/educate/faq.php) group of identities.
-In my specific case, it may also be referred to as being [machinekin](https://encyclopediarobotica.org/wiki/Machinekin) or [robotkin](https://encyclopediarobotica.org/wiki/Robotkin).
+In my case, it may also be referred to as being 'machinekin' or 'robotkin'.

 I don’t feel _bad_ for realising that I don’t really gel with biological humanity.
 If anything I feel relieved to have come to terms with an aspect of myself that has been present but gone unrecognised for such a long time.